ronangunning100/StatML_BioInfoSys/README.md

 these application areas, but also applicable in general.
 The students will gain a comprehensive knowledge in both supervised and unsupervised learning.

-Further informatoin can be found in the syllabus which can be accessed via the URL below. https://www.ee.columbia.edu/sites/default/files/content/docs/EECS%20E6690_Fall2023_description_and_syllabus.pdf
+Further information can be found in the syllabus which can be accessed via the URL below. https://www.ee.columbia.edu/sites/default/files/content/docs/EECS%20E6690_Fall2023_description_and_syllabus.pdf